-Does This Action Require a Business Impact Statement: Yes No
+Does This Action Require A Business Impact Statement: () Yes (X) No

-Planning Commission Action: Recommended approval on November 19, 2013, by a vote of 7 ayes and 0 nays.
+Planning Commission Action: Recommended acceptance of the Master Plan annual report on November 18, 2014, by a vote of 4 ayes, 0 nays, and 3 absent.

-Recommended Board Action: I move to accept the Carson City Master Plan Annual Report and 2014 Action Plan for consideration in setting City goals for 2014.
+Recommended Board Action: I move to accept the Carson City Master Plan Annual Report from the Planning Commission.

-Explanation for Recommended Board Action: Recommendations regarding the Master Plan implementation strategies are forwarded at this time of year in order for the recommendations to be considered by the Board of Supervisors when City goals and priorities are set for 2014.
+Explanation for Recommended Board Action: Recommendations regarding the Master Plan implementation strategies are forwarded at this time of year in order for the recommendations to be considered by the Board of Supervisors when City goals and priorities are set for 2015.
 Please refer to the attached staff report to the Planning Commission for more explanation.